d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 $$\sigma_{\hat{\theta}_n} = \sqrt{\mathrm{Var} (\hat{\theta}_n )} = \sqrt{E[(\hat{\theta}_n - E(\hat{\theta}_n))^2]}.$$
 :eqlabel:`eq_var_est`

 It is important to compare :eqref:`eq_var_est` to :eqref:`eq_mse_est`.
 In this equation we do not compare to the true population value $\theta$, but instead to $E(\hat{\theta}_n)$, the expected sample mean.
-Thus we are not measuring how far the estimateor tends to be from the true value, but instead we measuring the fluctuation of the estimator itself.
+Thus we are not measuring how far the estimator tends to be from the true value, but instead we measuring the fluctuation of the estimator itself.

 ### The Bias-Variance Trade-off